TodePond/TodePondDotCom/wikiblogarden/blending/goals/community/readme.md

 And I thought that "use case" would be closely tied to the "solving hard problems" goal.
 But no, lots of people told me that "real world use case" was tied to "influencing people".
 In order to influence people, "you need to demonstrate how this supports a real world use case".

-So you sometimes have to build a thing that is actually useful, but the goal is not for people to use it.
-The goal is to "influence people".
+So you sometimes have to build a thing that serves a "use case", but the goal is not for people to actually use it.
+The goal is still to "influence people".

 ## Actually useful